 Missed the Tax Deadline: Owe taxes

-If you owe taxes to the CRA for the 2018 tax year and don’t file your tax return by the deadline, the CRA will charge you a late-filing penalty as well as compound daily interest on the penalty, which begins on May 1st, 2019.
+If you owe taxes to the CRA and don’t file your tax return by the deadline, the CRA will charge you a late-filing penalty as well as compound daily interest on the penalty, which begins on May 1st, of the taxation year in question.

 If you have amounts owing from previous years, the CRA will continue to charge compound daily interest on those amounts.
 Payments you make are first applied to amounts owing from previous years beginning with penalties and interest.